olneyhymn/ulsterworldly.com/content/post/york-churches-1903.md

 In the year 1835, Mr. John Darwin, a generous member of the Presbyterian church, donated the land orn which the present church now stands, and a small build ing was erected.
 During the early years of this church it was supplied with preaching by Revs.
 Thos Ketchin Eleazer Harris, John and David Pressly, Joseph McCreary, L. C. Martin, R. C. Grier and J. H. Boyce.

-It was formally organized in 1843, by Rev. R. C. Grier
+It was formally organized in 1843, by Rev. R. C. Grier.

 In the same year it united with [Sharon](#sharon) and [Olivet](#olivet), in a call to Rev. R. A. Ross, and he was installed in Dec., 1843.
 In 1852, Dr. Ross resigned, and soon after Smyrna united with Sardis, in Union Co., in a call to Rev. J. R. Castles, and he was installed in 1854.
 During the pastorate of Mr. Castles, a larger and more substantial building was erected.
 Mr. Castles demitted his charge in 1862, on account of ill health, demitted this charge in 1868, and removed to Arkansas by Revs.
 Robt.
 Lathan and R. A. Ross.